GavinBlesh/Album-site/README.md

-# Album-site
+# Groover
-A work in progress website that helps users discover new music by generating them a random album for them to listen to.
+Groover is a React-based web application that integrates the Discogs API to generate users a random music album to listen to.

+Additionally, Groover contains my own personal recommendations for users